 Last updated

-With Burla, anyone can scale arbitrary code over thousands of virtual machines in the cloud.
-It's open-source, requires almost no setup, and is so simple even complete beginners can use it.
+With Burla, anyone can scale arbitrary python over thousands of virtual machines in the cloud.
+It's open-source, requires little setup, and is simple enough for even complete beginners.

-Burla is a library with only one function: remote_parallel_map
+Burla is a python package with only one function: remote_parallel_map

 .

-Given a python function, and a list of arguments, remote_parallel_map
+Given any python function, and a list of inputs, remote_parallel_map

 Here's an example: